 phil at river-bank.demon.co.uk

-> > slightly different CRC algorithm than userspace zlib.
+> > different CRC than would be generated by the kernel.

 More information about the linux-mtd